calum74/mandelbrot-qt/README.md

 * To save an image, use copy and paste, or hit `S` to perform a quick-save of the current image to your desktop.
 There is no option to change the resolution, but you can resize the window.
 * To see the current coordinates, select "Go to..." from the menus, which tells you your current coords and allows you to set them.

-Auto-bailout: MandelbrotQt implements a heuristic to estimate the maximum number of iterations.
+Auto-bailout: Mandelbrot-Qt implements a heuristic to estimate the maximum number of iterations.
 If this is too low, then the image can contain excess black areas.
 You can disable auto-bailout by disabling "Automatic depth" option in the menu, and use `I` and `O` to increase or decrease the number of iterations.

 ## What is a Mandelbrot set?